Acupuncture for Ulcerative Colitis

-Dr. Xing’s treatment consists of two phases: in the active phase, the main task is to eliminate the pathogen and relive symptoms.
+Dr. Xing’s approach generally consists of two phases: in the active phase, the main task is to eliminate the pathogen and relive symptoms.
 In the convalescence phase, the top priority is to strengthen constitutional weaknesses and repair internal damage.

 In addition to acupuncture for colitis and herbal treatment, Dr. Xing emphasises that a healthy diet also plays an important role for the recovery of ulcerative colitis.He recognises that dietary intake with excessive cold or raw food may injure the spleen and the stomach.
 Therefore, diet plays an important role in both prevention and effective treatment of the illness, when coupled with treatments such as acupuncture for colitis, acupuncture for pain, and acupuncture for migraine.

-Patients should be encouraged to avoid any food which may trigger recurrences, such as certain chemicals, and raw or cold food.
-Milk, cheese and other dairy products should be avoided especially if the patients have lactose intolerance.
+Patients are usually encouraged to avoid any food which may trigger recurrences, such as certain chemicals, and raw or cold food.
+Milk, cheese and other dairy products should generally be avoided especially if the patients have lactose intolerance.
 Alcohol should be avoided as it may be irritating to the stomach and the intestines.
 In addition to avoiding the “wrong foods,” it is equally important to make sure the patients have adequate calorie and fluid intake, as malnutrition and dehydration are common problems associated with ulcerative colitis.